 The non-filing of annual returns, like the non-payment of taxes, does not qualify as a religious practice nor has it become the tenet of any religious faith.
-Further, the filing of annual income tax returns, like the payment of taxes, cannot reasonably be regarded as an expression of support for a particular government expenditure or policy so as to offend a claimant’s Charter right to freedom of religion and conscience (Little (N.B.C.A.), supra at paragraphs 10 and 17).
+Furthermore, the filing of annual income tax returns, like the payment of taxes, cannot reasonably be regarded as an expression of support for a particular government expenditure or policy so as to offend a claimant’s Charter right to freedom of religion and conscience (Little, supra at paragraphs 10 and 17).

 2. Freedom of conscience

-The Federal Court of Appeal has held that freedom of conscience is aimed more broadly at protecting views based on strongly held moral ideas of right and wrong, not necessarily founded on any organized religious principles, and distinguishable from political or other beliefs which are protected by paragraph 2(b) freedom of expression (Roach, supra).
-See also Amselem, supra, and Little (NBCA), supra at paragraphs 12-14 for a general treatment of freedom of conscience.
+The Federal Court of Appeal has held that freedom of conscience is aimed more broadly at protecting views based on strongly held moral ideas of right and wrong, not necessarily founded on any organized religious principles, and distinguishable from political or other beliefs which are protected by section 2(b) freedom of expression (Roach v.
+Canada (Min. of State for Multiculturalism & Citizenship), 2 F.C.
+406 (C.A.)).
+See also Amselem, supra, and Little, supra at paragraphs 12-14 for a general treatment of freedom of conscience.
 See also the discussion of fundamental personal decisions under the section 7 right to liberty.
 Freedom of conscience has also been described as the "protection against invasion" of a sphere of individual intellect and spirit such as protection against officially disciplined uniformity or orthodoxy, but it does not protect the broader notion of "activity" motivated by one's conscience (Ontario (Attorney General) v.
 Dieleman (1994), 117 D.L.R.
 (4th) 449 (Ont.
 Gen. Div.) at paragraph 235).

 3. Section 93 denominational school rights and privileges

-The denominational, dissentient and separate school rights or privileges protected under section 93 of the Constitution Act, 1867 are the product of an historical compromise crucial to Confederation and form a comprehensive code immune from Charter review that cannot be enlarged through the operation of paragraph 2(a) (Adler v.
+The denominational, dissentient and separate school rights or privileges protected under section 93 of the Constitution Act, 1867 are the product of an historical compromise crucial to Confederation and form a comprehensive code immune from Charter review that cannot be enlarged through the operation of section 2(a) (Adler v.
 Ontario, 3 S.C.R.
 609 at paragraph 35; Reference Re Bill 30, An Act to amend the Education Act (Ont.), 1 S.C.R.
 1148; Ontario Home Builders’ Association v.
 York Region Board of Education, 2 S.C.R.
 929 at paragraph 77).
-See also the discussion on section 29).
+See also the discussion in “Charterpedia, section 29”.

 Freedom of religion is not unlimited,

-“and is restricted by the right of others to hold and to manifest beliefs and opinions of their own, and to be free from injury from the exercise of the freedom of religion of others.
-Freedom of religion is subject to such limitations as are necessary to protect public safety, order, health or morals and the fundamental rights and freedoms of others” (Ross, supra at paragraph 72; B.(R.),supra at page 385; Big M, supra at page 337; Amselem, supra at paragraph 62; Druker, supra at paragraph 72; French Estate v.
-Ontario (Attorney General) (1996) 134 D.L.R.
-(4th) 587 (Ont.
-Gen. Div.), aff’d 157 D.L.R.
-(4th) 144 (Ont.
-C.A.), leave to appeal dismissed S.C.C.A.
-No 139.).
+“…and is restricted by the right of others to hold and to manifest beliefs and opinions of their own, and to be free from injury from the exercise of the freedom of religion of others.
+Freedom of religion is subject to such limitations as are necessary to protect public safety, order, health or morals and the fundamental rights and freedoms of others” (Ross, supra at paragraph 72; B.(R.),supra) at page 385; Big M, supra at page 337; Amselem, supra at paragraph 62).

-A section 1 justification is unavailable where the purpose of the legislation is to infringe freedom of religion (Big M, supra at page 353; Hutterian Brethren, supra at paragraph 92; Zylberberg (Ont.
-C.A.), supra at paragraphs 56-59; Canadian Civil Liberties Association (Ont.
-C.A.), supra at paragraph 131).
+A section 1 justification is unavailable where the purpose of the legislation is to infringe freedom of religion (Big M, supra at page 353; Hutterian Brethren, supra at paragraph 92).

 While religious freedom has both individual and collective aspects, community impact does not transform an individual claim into the assertion of a group right.
 The broader impact of an infringement on a religious community is relevant at the proportionality stage of a section 1 analysis (Hutterian Brethren, supra at paragraph 31).